TouradBaba/Habit_Tracker/README.md

 pip install questionary
 ```
 3. Navigate to the project directory:
-After downloading the files from the repository , create a folder and add them to it
+After cloning the repository
-4. Go to the CMD\Terminal "cd" to your folder, example shown below
+4. Go to the CMD\Terminal "cd" to the repository folder, example shown below
 ```bash
 cd  C:\users\user\folder
 ```